LGBTQ history: Renaissance

 The Renaissance saw intense oppression of homosexual relationships by the Roman Catholic Church.
 Homosexual activity radically passes from being completely legal in most of Europe to incurring the death penalty in most European states.
 In France, first-offending sodomites lost their testicles, second offenders lost their penis, and third offenders were burned.
 Women caught in same-sex acts would be mutilated and executed as well.
 Thomas Aquinas argued that sodomy was second only to murder in the ranking of sins.
 The church used every means at its disposal to fight what it considered to be the "corruption of sodomy".
 Men were fined or jailed; boys were flogged.
 The harshest punishments, such as burning at the stake, were usually reserved for crimes committed against the very young, or by violence.
-The Spanish Inquisition begins in 1480, sodomites were stoned, castrated, and burned.
+During the Spanish Inquisition, begun in 1480, sodomites were stoned, castrated, and burned.
 Between 1540 and 1700, more than 1,600 people were prosecuted for sodomy.
 In 1532 the Holy Roman Empire made sodomy punishable by death.
 The following year King Henry VIII passed the Buggery Act 1533 making all male-male sexual activity punishable by death.

 Florence had a homosexual subculture, which included age-structured relationships.
 In 1432, the city established Gli Ufficiali di Notte (The Officers of the Night) to root out the practice of sodomy.
 From that year until 1502, the number of men charged with sodomy numbered more than 17,000, of whom 3,000 were convicted.
 This number also included heterosexual sodomy.

 The reputation of Florence is reflected in the fact that the Germans adopted the word Florenzer to refer to a "sodomite".
 The association of foreignness with homosexuality gradually became a cornerstone of homophobic rhetoric throughout Europe, and it was used in a calumnious perspective.
 For example, the French would call "homosexuality" the "Italian vice" in the 16th and 17th centuries, the "English vice" in the 18th century, the mœurs orientales (oriental mores) in the 19th century, and the "German vice" starting from 1870 and into the 20th century.